simplenetes-io/podc/PODSPEC.md

     # What happens behind the scenes is that there is expected to be a config on disk named "my-secret", which will
     # be mounted into a new automatically configured container which role is is decrypt the configurations and store
     # the result in a automatically created ramdisk.
-    # Any user container mounting this specific config will actually be mounting that ramdisk instead, where it can find the
+    # Any user container mounting this specific config will actually be mounting that ramdisk instead, where it can find the unencrypted secret.
-    # unencrypted secret.
-    # A new "decrypter container" runs a specific image (simplenetes/secret-decrypter:1.0) which responsibility it is to
+    # A new "decrypter container" runs a specific image which responsibility it is to
     # fetch the decryption key for the secret from a vault and decrypt the config and store in on the ramdisk.
-    # Exactly how this is to be implemented is for a later release.
-    # The user container mounting this secret ramdisk will not get directly signalled when the underlaying config is updated, but it
+    # The user container mounting this secret ramdisk will get indirectly signalled when the underlaying config is updated, because it
     # will get signalled by the "decrypter container" as it becomes ready (if the user container has a signal defined) so it can re-read the unencrypted secret, or it will get restarted if it has the restart
     # policy on-config or on-interval.
     # So, in practice a user container is signalled/retarted the same way for an encrypted config (secret) as for when mounting a regular config.
     # See more about the signalling further down in this document.
+    # NOTE: encrypted secret NOT YET IMPLEMENTED.
     - name: my-secret
       type: config
       encrypted: true